SooYou/plugged/docs/reference/private.rst

    **Parameters**:

       **compare**: :dt:`Function` comparing function to decide whether a message should be deleted.
-The passed argument is the chat message object
+The passed parameter is the `chat message</datatypes/chat>` object

       **cacheOnly**: :dt:`Boolean` if the message should only be deleted in cache

       **count**: :dt:`Number` how many messages should be removed before the function quits.
 If not set, it will run through the whole chat cache.
+Default is -1 as in unlimited.

    **Return Value**: